univention/univention-keycloak-app/docs/keycloak-app/troubleshooting.rst

 =========================

-By default, |SAML| assertions are valid for ``300`` seconds and must be renewed by clients no later than then to continue using them.
-In scenarios where refreshing |SAML| assertions at such short intervals is too expensive (for clients or servers), the lifetime of |SAML| assertions can be increased.
+By default, |SAML| assertions are valid for ``300`` seconds and must be renewed by clients no later than that to continue using them.
+In scenarios where refreshing |SAML| assertions at such short intervals is too expensive (for clients or servers) you have to increase the lifetime of |SAML| assertions.

-In order to change |SAML| assertion lifespan of a client, you can:
+To change |SAML| assertion lifespan of a client, you need to:

-* Visit :ref:`Keycloak Admin Console <keycloak-admin-console>`.
+#.
+Open :ref:`Keycloak Admin Console <keycloak-admin-console>`.

-* Navigate to :menuselection:`UCS realm --> Clients`
+#.
+Navigate to :menuselection:`UCS realm --> Clients`.

-* Select specific SAML ``client-id`` and go to :menuselection:`Advanced --> Advanced Settings`.
+#.
+Select the specific SAML ``client-id`` and go to :menuselection:`Advanced --> Advanced Settings`.

-* Under `Assertion Lifespan` set the appropriate value.
+#.
+Set the appropriate value (e.g. 1 hour) in the section *Assertion Lifespan*.
+#.
+Save your change by clicking on the ``Save`` button.

 .. _app-log-files: